bstow/origin-router.js/README.md

 router.add('/calico/:pet/:colors*',
     function(args) { console.log('I have a ' + args.colors + ' ' + args.pet); });

-router.route('/calico/cat/white/orange/gray'); // outputs
+// the wildcard parameter matches anything at the end of the path ... router.route('/calico/cat/white/orange/gray'); // outputs
                                                // 'I have a white/orange/gray cat'
 ```